oscar223Po/mig-network/README.md

-<h3 style="font-size: 50px">🚀 Mig Network Website – Your Reliable Pick-up Point Solution</h3>
+<h1>🚀 Mig Network Website – Your Reliable Pick-up Point Solution</h1>

 This project is a **responsive website** for a logistics company that provides parcel pickup services from marketplaces (Wildberries, Ozon, Yandex Market).
 The main goal of development was to create a **lightweight, user-friendly, and maintainable** web application that showcases the company’s services and delivers a modern user interface.